VijayRod/demo/container-storage/logs/smb-azurefile-csi-mount_smb_cifs.md

 - https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/could-not-change-permissions-azure-files: When this (CIFS) protocol is in use, the file and directory permissions can't be changed after the files and directories are mounted.
 - https://learn.microsoft.com/en-us/windows/win32/fileio/microsoft-smb-protocol-and-cifs-protocol-overview: The Common Internet File System (CIFS) Protocol is a dialect of SMB.
+- https://www.upguard.com/blog/cifs-vs-smb: CIFS is a dialect of SMB – a particular implementation of the SMB protocol.
+The CIFS protocol is now considered an outdated SMB dialect, with the newer SMB 2.0 and SMB 3.0 addressing many of the inefficiencies of CIFS.
 - https://wiki.archlinux.org/title/Samba
 - https://man.archlinux.org/man/mount.cifs.8